 In a crowded market, prospects want better value.
 Combined with the automation of compliance work and the ability for small business owners to do much themselves, accountants need to offer more.
 This is where advisory fits in.
-Whether you are taking your first meeting with a new client, or are a year in, there are six key things you should be doing in every meeting.
+Whether you are taking your first meeting with a new client, or are a year in, there are six key things you need to tick off your advisory checklist.

 Knowing your clients is key.
 Whether that is preparing dashboards for them, building forecasts, or creating alerts to help your clients stay on top of potential unexpected changes to their business.
 You want them to feel you are across their business and know their finances inside out.
 This level of preparedness can give you the authority, and confidence, to give meaningful advice to your client.